 In terms of aggressiveness, men say that the 20C is not aggressive; if you have an average beard, this razor should be enough as an everyday beard mower that you can use without irritating your skin.

 No razor burn or cuts

-A lot of the consumers who bought this were first time shavers and they were very happy with the results – no razor burn, cuts or nicks.
+A lot of the consumers who bought this were first time shavers, and they were pleased with the results – no razor burn, cuts, or nicks.

-You can buy this razor in Amazon for under $50.
-And it is eligible to Amazon’s free 2-day shipping if you join Prime.
+You can buy this razor on Amazon.
+And it is eligible for Amazon’s free 2-day shipping if you join Prime.

 Now $50 may sound a lot, but considering the price difference between DE blades and cartridges, you will literally save thousands of dollars down the road.
 If you’re planning to transition from a cartridge to a safety razor, this is a good option because it has the same size.